percona/psmdb-docs/docs/install/minor-upgrade.md

 # Minor upgrade of Percona Server for MongoDB

+If you are using data-at-rest-encryption with KMIP server, check the [upgrade considerations](../kmip.md#upgrade-considerations)

 To upgrade Percona Server for MongoDB to the latest version, follow these steps: